You can request the 2-week sample kit either through your UCB sales representative or by calling UCBCares at 844-599-CARE (2273).

 Dose-dependent prolongations in PR interval with VIMPAT have been observed in clinical studies in patients and in healthy volunteers.
 Second-degree and complete AV block have been reported in patients in pain studies and in patients with seizures.
 When VIMPAT is given with other drugs that prolong the PR interval, further PR prolongation is possible.

-VIMPAT should be used with caution in patients with known cardiac conduction problems (e.g., marked first-degree AV block, second-degree or higher AV block and sick sinus syndrome without pacemaker), sodium channelopathies (e.g., Brugada Syndrome), or with severe cardiac disease such as myocardial ischemia or heart failure, or structural heart disease.
-VIMPAT should be used with caution in patients on concomitant medications that prolong PR interval, because of a risk of AV block or bradycardia, e.g., beta-blockers and calcium channel blockers.
+Use VIMPAT with caution in patients with known cardiac conduction problems (e.g., marked first-degree AV block, second-degree or higher AV block and sick sinus syndrome without pacemaker), sodium channelopathies (e.g., Brugada Syndrome), or with severe cardiac disease such as myocardial ischemia or heart failure, or structural heart disease.
+Also, use VIMPAT with caution in patients on concomitant medications that prolong PR interval (e.g., beta-blockers and calcium channel blockers) because of a risk of AV block or bradycardia.
 In such patients, obtaining an ECG before beginning VIMPAT, and after VIMPAT is titrated to steady-state, is recommended.
-In addition, these patients should be closely monitored if they are administered VIMPAT through the intravenous route.
+In addition, closely monitor these patients if they are administered VIMPAT through the intravenous route.

 Atrial fibrillation and Atrial flutter